 Self-employed are able to apply and receive for labour market subsidy if they are register as an unemployed jobseeker with the TE Services.
-Additionally, either their full-time employment in their business has ended, or if their income from self-employment, because of the epidemic, is less than 1,089.67 euro per month.(source: Kela.fi)
+Additionally, either their full-time employment in their business has ended, or if their income from self-employment, because of the epidemic, is less than 1,089.67 euro per month in 2020 and 2021, and 1,103.92 euro per month in 2022 (source: Kela.fi).

-Similarly to the labour market subsidy, Temporary unemployment benefits for self-employed persons equals the basic unemployment allowance (see Table 11).
-The basic amount is 33,66 euro per day similarly to labour market subsidy without child supplements.
-A maximum duration from introduction of the benefit to 30th of June would translate to approximately 3.5 months of labour market subsidy.
+Similarly to the labour market subsidy, Temporary unemployment benefits for self-employed persons equals the basic unemployment allowance.
+The basic amount is 33.66 euro per day in 2020, 33.78 euro per day in 2021, and 34.50 euro per day in 2022, similarly to labour market subsidy without child supplements.

-Changes to conciliated adjustable unemployment benefit calculation introduced in previous section also applies to Temporary unemployment benefits for self-employed persons with benefit adjustment periods beginning between 1 June 2020 and 31 October 2020.
-Before 1.6.2020 the threshold amount is 300 euro per.
-After 1.6.2020 the threshold is 65 euros if the benefit is paid every four weeks, or up to 500 euros if the benefit is paid on a monthly basis.
+Changes to conciliated adjustable unemployment benefit calculation introduced in previous section also applies to Temporary unemployment benefits for self-employed persons with benefit adjustment periods beginning between 1 June 2020 and 30 November 2021.
+Before 1 June 2020, the threshold amount was 300 euro per.
+After 1 June 2020, the threshold was 465 euros if the benefit was paid every four weeks, or up to 500 euros if the benefit was paid on a monthly basis.
 The income affecting the benefit adjustment include net entrepreneurial income after expenses, such as fixed-costs.
 If the self-employed receives income from paid work then adjustment includes earnings from work.